NMTrypI concept is based on the development of

 Main outcomes of WP3:

-The aims of WP4 is to identify the mechanism of action and off-target effects for improving the design of optimized leads and to identify in vitro potential drug resistance that may evolve from the delivery of the leads to the parasites.
-Optimized drug leads designed on the basis of the off-targets are identified to be fed back to lead optimization in WP1.
-Combinations of PTR1 and DHFR inhibitors will be studied independently and then together, following the appropriate protocols.
+The aims of WP4 are to identify the mechanism of action and off-target effects for improving the design of optimized leads and to identify potential drug resistance that may evolve from the delivery of the leads to the parasites in vitro.
+The off-target information identified will be fed back into lead optimization in WP1.
+Combinations of two folate pathway proteins (pteridine reductase 1, PTR1 and dihydrofolate reductase, DHFR) inhibitors will be studied independently and then together, following the appropriate protocols.

-Biomarkers (protein profile) through proteomic approach of drug lead action on parasites will be obtained.
-The evaluation of the efficacy of drug candidates in T. cruzi, T. brucei, L. major, L. infantum, L. donovani infections in animals to be performed in WP5.
+Biomarkers of drug lead action on parasites will be obtained through a proteomic approach.
+The evaluation of the efficacy of drug candidates in T. cruzi (Chagas disease), T. brucei (sleeping sickness), L. major, L. infantum and L. donovani (leishmaniases) infections in animals will be performed in WP5.

 WP4 leader: Dr. Joachim Clos, BNI